hatiez/barley-TPP-pipeline/README.md

 - All files use consistent naming and directory structure — do not change these unless you modify the scripts accordingly.

 ---

-If you have any questions or run into issues, feel free to open an issue on this repository.